bammyoly/nullyield/README.md

 | User onboarding | Slightly buried | ⬆ Faucet amount, gas, links up top |
 | Production details | Thin | ⬆ RPC failover + log floor called out |
 | Placeholders | Still `[Insert URL]` | ⬆ Filled with your real URLs |

-**One thing you must still paste yourself:** the X thread URL in the header table.

-Overall: this README is **submission-ready** for both technical judges and first-time users.